The Barbarians (1987 film): Reception

 A contemporary review by Michael Wilmington, published in Los Angeles Times, opined that "[s]eldom has a movie looked so good and sounded so dumb", referring to "moronic" dialogue and the constant bellowing of Peter and David Paul.
 Wilmington predicted that these would eventually attain a cult status.
-He was not happy with the screenplay but noted that "director Ruggero Deodato and his crew have contrived to make what must have been an inexpensive production shine with an ersatz sumptuousness, a 'Road Warrior' raffishness and gleam."
+He was not happy with the screenplay but noted that "director Ruggero Deodato and his crew have contrived to make what must have been an inexpensive production shine with an ersatz sumptuousness, a Road Warrior raffishness and gleam."

 In his book Horror and Science Fiction Film IV, Donald C Willis described the film as a "routine sword-and-sorcery action" while noting that "there's some dumb fun to be had in the casualness of the production" and that "the film has the refreshingly unpretentious tone of a TV beer commercial."
 VideoHound's Golden Movie Retriever described the film as "dumbbutfun" and awarded it one star.

-The Blu-Ray edition was well-received.
 Matthew Hartman of High-Def Digest called The Barbarians "[o]ne of the biggest and arguably one of the best Cannon Group films of the 80s," praising its "intricate costuming and elaborate sets" as well as the comedic vigor of Peter and David Paul who are "clearly having a great time here".
 Hartman felt that the special features were lacking, even if the audio commentary is informative and fun.
 He gave the film 3.5 stars out of 5.
 Brian Orndorf of Blu-Ray.com similarly praised Paul brothers' "distinct sibling chemistry and playfulness".
-He awards the film 3.5 stars out of 5 and praises the quality of the remaster, but gives a mediocre score for the special features.
+He gave the film 3.5 stars out of 5 and praises the quality of the remaster, but gives a mediocre score for the special features.

-The film is popular among Finnish B-movie enthusiasts and has attracted positive reviews in fanzines and websites dedicated to genre films.
-Tähtivaeltaja and Elitisti have described it as one of the best barbarian-themed sword & sorcery films of all time.